dbettend8-sudo/02.dyi_data_collector/README.md

 - Go to [AppSheet](https://www.appsheet.com/); Sign-in with the uisng Google and sleect the same google account you used to store the Google Sheet document
 <img src="prints/Captura_04.png" alt="Pic" width="50%"/>

-- Lets add the documant as a Database.
+- Lets add the Google Sheet as a database.
 Go to **Import from Sheets** and select your spreadsheet
 <img src="prints/Captura_05.png" alt="Pic" width="50%"/>

 - You should see it under Databases.